Transcendental splitting fields of division algebras: Finiteness of higher upper genera

+is an isomorphism.
+It follows that map is an isomorphism.
+Since the relative Brauer group is generated by obstructions associated to sections of the Picard scheme and $\Br(k(X)/k)=\langle\alpha\rangle$, we conclude that $\Br(k(Y)/k)=\langle\alpha\rangle$.
+Since our statements are independent of $L$, this gives the desired conclusion.

+For technical reasons, we briefly recall that the deformation theory of invertible sheaves on a scheme $Z$ has tangent space $H^1(Z,\ms O_Z)$ and obstruction space $H^2(Z,\ms O_Z)$.
+In particular, if $Z\to S$ is proper, of finite presentation and cohomologically flat in dimension $0$, and if $H^i(Z_s,\ms O_{Z_s})=0$ for $i=1,2$ and all points $s\in S$, then $\Pic_{Z/S}$ is \'etale.
+Moreover, if, in addition, $Z$ is smooth over $S$ and $S$ is integral, then $\Pic_{Z/S}$ is also universally closed over $S$.

+This has two consequences.
+First, to show that \eqref{resscheme} is an isomorphism of group schemes, it suffices to show that the map

+is an isomorphism of groups.
+This means that we can reduce the desired claim to the case that $k$ is algebraically closed, and hence that $X=\mathbb P^n$.

+Second, the deformation theory calculations allow us to reduce the question to characteristic $0$.
+Assume that $W$ is a complete local ring with fraction field of characteristic $0$, and let $\mathcal Y\subset\mathbb P^n_W$ be a flat complete intersection of dimension at least $3$.
+Consider the restriction map

+By the above considerations, this is an isomorphism if and only if it is an isomorphism over the algebraic closure of the fraction field of $W$.
+But this follows from the Grothendieck-Lefschetz Theorem \cite[Corollary~3.3]{Hart:Ample}.

-Let $W$ be the Witt vectors of $k$.
+Finally, let $W$ be the Witt vectors of $k$ and assume that $X=\mathbb P^n$.
 Since $Y$ is a complete intersection we can lift it to a smooth relative complete intersection $\mathcal Y\subset\mathbb P^n_W$.
-We again know that $\Pic_{\mathcal Y/W}$ is an étale scheme, so prove the desired result we may prove it over the algebraic closure of the fraction field of $W$.
-In other words, it suffices to prove the result under the assumption that $k$ is algebraically closed of characteristic $0$.
-But follows from the Grothendieck-Lefschetz Theorem \cite[Corollary~3.3]{Hart:Ample}.

-Since the argument we gave is independent of $k$, we see that it remains true upon replacing $k$ by any extension $L/k$.

-In general, the relative Brauer group is generated by the obstruction classes for the global sections of the Picard scheme.
-Since $\Pic_X$ and $\Pic_Y$ are isomorphic, we see that their relative Brauer groups are the same.
-On the other hand, we know that $\Br(k(X)/k)=\langle\alpha\rangle$.
-We conclude that $\Br(L(Y)/L)=\langle\alpha\rangle$, as desired. \end{proof}
+By the previous paragraph, we conclude that \eqref{resscheme} is an isomorphism, as desired. \end{proof}

 \begin{prop} Let $\alpha \in \Br(k)$ be a Brauer class, and suppose that $k$ is an uncountable field of characteristic $0$.
-Then we may find a smooth projecitve variety $Z$ of dimension at most $2$ such that for every field extension $L/k$, $\Br(L(Z)/L)$ is exactly the cyclic subgroup generated by $\alpha_L$. \end{prop} \begin{proof} Via Proposition~\ref{3 splitting}, without loss of generality, we may assume that we have $Y$ of dimension $3$ such that $\Pic(Y_{\overline{k}}) = \mathbb Z$, whose generator corresponds to an $\alpha$-twisted sheaf.
+Then we may find a smooth projective variety $Z$ of dimension at most $2$ such that for every field extension $L/k$, $\Br(L(Z)/L)$ is exactly the cyclic subgroup generated by $\alpha_L$. \end{prop} \begin{proof} Via Proposition~\ref{3 splitting}, without loss of generality, we may assume that we have $Y$ of dimension $3$ such that $\Pic(Y_{\overline{k}}) = \mathbb Z$, whose generator corresponds to an $\alpha$-twisted sheaf.
 If $Y_{\overline{k}}$ is a Severi-Brauer variety, then by Noether-Lefschetz, if $Z \subset Y$ is a very general hyperplane section with respect to a projective embedding of $Y$, pullback gives an isomorphism $\Pic Y \to \Pic Z$.

 In the case $Y$ is not a Severi-Brauer, choose an ample line bundle $\ms L$ on $Y$.
 By \cite[Theorem~2]{LM:NoethLef}, if we choose $d$ sufficiently large, then $Z$ cut out by a very general section of $\ms L^{\otimes d}$, we have $\Pic Y \to \Pic Z$ is again an isomorphism.